-Easy Sugared Cranberries perfect for charcuterie boards, holiday gifts, drink garnishes, and wowing your holiday party guests!
+These easy, Sugared Cranberries are perfect for charcuterie boards, holiday gifts, drink garnishes, and wowing your holiday party guests!

 So now I am making all the things with cranberries in them.
 Did you see the Cranberry Relish we shared?
 I also made Cranberry fluff salad, a cranberry Moscow mule, fresh cranberry sauce, and cranberry salsa.

-I have to admit there are still cranberries in my fridge so there will probably be even more cranberry recipes rolling out soon.
+My fridge still has cranberries, so there will probably be even more cranberry recipes rolling out soon.
 Do you have a favorite recipe with cranberries in it?

-Sugared cranberries are also called candied cranberries, sparkling cranberries and/or frosted cranberries.
-Whatever you call them this easy recipe is perfect for the holidays!
+Sugared cranberries are also called candied, sparkling, or frosted cranberries.
+Whatever you call them, this easy recipe is perfect for the holidays!